 Can EED records be reused for CSRD or ESRS E1 evidence?

 Yes, but only as evidence inputs.
 The Energy Efficiency Directive creates energy-related records that may help a reporting team substantiate energy consumption, energy-efficiency actions, and data-centre performance.
-Those records do not themselves determine whether an undertaking is in CSRD scope or what ESRS E1 requires in a sustainability statement.
+Those records do not themselves determine whether an undertaking is in CSRD scope or what E1 requires in a sustainability statement.

 - Use EED audit files to evidence measured energy use, load profiles, audited sites, recommended measures, and management follow-up.